k-gerner/Game-Pigeon-Solvers/mancalacapture/README.md

 In order for your AI to be eligible, it must meet a few requirements:
 * AI logic must be contained in a class named `MancalaStrategy`
 * AI must be a subclass of `MancalaPlayer`, found in `mancala_player.py`
-* AI must have a function named `getMove` that accepts a game board as a parameter, and returns the chosen move coordinates in the form of the index of the corresponding pocket on the board.
+* AI must have a function named `get_move` that accepts a game board as a parameter, and returns the chosen move coordinates in the form of the index of the corresponding pocket on the board.